hwshadow/learning-bootcamps/elasticsearch/02-elastic-core-mechanics/README.md

 ip        heap.percent ram.percent cpu load_1m load_5m load_15m node.role master name
 127.0.0.1           40          29   0    0.01    0.02     0.00 mdi       *      dGc_XMg
 ```
-the master designation (signified by `*`) is the "elected" cluster leader. our test cluster has only a single node, which handles all three primary role, including the master role. a slightly more complex cluster looks like this.
+the master designation (signified by `*`) shows the currently "elected" cluster leader. if you have no elected master, that is bad.
+the test cluster has only a single node, which handles three role: master, data, and ingest.

+a slightly more complex cluster consisting of 3 masters and 3 data/ingest nodes.  demuxing roles from nodes, allowing them to specialize is a good pattern
 ```bash
 curl -sk 'http://es-master2-test:9200/_cat/nodes?v' #?v&format=json for json-format
 ip            heap.percent ram.percent cpu load_1m load_5m load_15m node.role master name